strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ##### 4.2.3.5 StartIngestionJob {#start-ingestion-job}

-The `StartIngestionJob` activity allows you to begin an ingestion job, in which the contents of the data source S3 bucket is preprocessed and synced with the vector database of the knowledge base.
+The `StartIngestionJob` activity allows you to begin an ingestion job, in which the the data source is synced with the vector database of the knowledge base.
 It requires `ENUM_Region`, `Credentials` and `StartIngestionJobRequest` as input parameters.

 To use this activity, you must set up a knowledge base in your Amazon Bedrock Environment.
 For more information, see [Knowledge Base](#knowledge-base).